Spin Multipartitions: THE SPIN MULTIPARTITION ALGORITHM

 Setting aside for the moment residue $0$, we try a similar procedure taking the spin residue of $k_\ell+s-r+1$.
 We have to add $1$ because $\hat{1}=0$ and $\hat{2}=1$. we need the spin residue of the node $(1,1,\ell)$ to be $k_\ell$ and the spin residue of $(1,2,\ell)$ to be $k_\ell+1$.
 For example, for a residue $k_i=1$ when $h=7$, we could get a Young diagram with residues

 \young(123210012321001,01232100123210,001232,100123,2100)

-with equal residues running down the diagonals as in the type A multipartitions, rather than down the columns as in the standard strict partitions used for the spin blocks.
+with equal residues running down the diagonals as in the type A multipartitions, rather than down the columns as in the standard strict partitions used for the spin representations of the symmetric group.

-\begin{defn} A partition is $h$-\textit{restricted} if it does not have $h$ identical columns and is $h$-strict in each partition has no identical rows unless the length of the row is divisible by $h$. \end{defn}
+\begin{defn} A partition is $h$-\textit{restricted} if it does not have $h$ identical columns and is $h$-strict if each partition has no identical rows unless the length of the row is divisible by $h$. \end{defn}

 \begin{defn} Let $\mathfrak{g}=A^{(2)}_{2n}$ and let $\Lm-(a_0\Lm_0+\dots+a_n\Lm_n)$ be a positive integral weight for $\mathfrak{g}$.
 A \textit{spin multipartition} for $\Lm$ is a set of $a_0+a_1+\dots+a_n$ partitions, of which \begin{itemize} \item The bottom $a_0$ are $h$-restricted $h$-strict partitions each of which has $0$ in its upper left-hand corner when we use the English convention for Young diagrams of a partition.
 These will be called the $0$-\textit{corner partitions}. \item For each $i>0$ in ascending order, $a_i$ partitions which are $h$-restricted but not $h$-strict.
 The residue of a node with row $s$ and column $t$ will be $\widehat{(i+t-s+1)}$, and the partition will be called an $i$-\textit{corner partition}.
 If $0<i<j\leq n$, the $i$-corner partitions will lie below the $j$-corner partitions. \end{itemize} \end{defn}